-(4) In fiscal year 2018, the City adopted the provisions of GASB Statement No.75.
-As restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning net position as of July 1, 2017.
+Statement for dill prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning rel position as of July 1, 2017.

-(5) In fiscal year 2012, the City adopted the provisions of GASB Statement No.84.
-As restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning net position as of July 1, 2020.
+In fiscal year 2021, the City adopted the provisions of GASB Statement No.84.
+As restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning ret position as of July 1, 2020.